netkachevhum/digital/_projects/warpoems.md

 Some of the poems are provided below; I used Google Translate to translated them to English.

 \*\*\*\
-socialism is a crime and it’s nice\
+socialism is a crime so that’s great\
-socialism is a crime and it’s nice\
+socialism is a crime so that’s great\
 crap war war

 \*\*\*\